 - Confirmation of diagnosis is by serological testing (eg, for virus-specific IgM) and/or RT-PCR.

 - CXR may show evidence of pulmonary oedema from the outset but it usually develops over the next few days.
 Kerley B lines are common.
 Pleural effusion is seen in the late phase.
 The heart size is normal.

 - ECG helps rule out myocardial infarction.
 Sinus tachycardia is common.
 Death usually occurs with pulseless electrical activity (electro-mechanical dissociation).

 This particularly shows abnormalities of the renal system, although any of the above may also occur.

 - The rise in creatinine will depend upon the severity of the disease.

-- Treatment is mainly cardiovascular, respiratory and renal function support, with fluid and electrolyte homeostasis.
+- Treatment is mainly supportive cardiovascular, respiratory and renal function support, with fluid and electrolyte homeostasis.
 Inotropic support may be required to maintain mean arterial pressure above 70 mm Hg.

 Hantavirus is a zoonosis.
 Contact with infected rodents or their excreta is the means of spread.

 - Hantaviruses are stable in air and can survive >10 days at room temperature and >18 days at 4°C and −20°C

 - The virus can easily be killed by fat solvents (alcohol), detergents, disinfectants and bleach.
 Thus, wetting before cleaning (using gloves) is effective.